 Kirsten began her work in science education as a high school chemistry and physics teacher and department chair, delighting in her work with adolescents and her fellow science teachers.
 Upon joining WestEd in 1994, she served as the lead teacher developer and content expert for the National Board for Professional Teaching Standards.
 Kirsten directs the Understanding Science for Teaching project and oversees the development of Making Sense of SCIENCE courses.
 Her goal is to transform the way teachers learn about science and the complex art of teaching.
 Kirsten holds a BA in chemistry from Wellesley College and an MA in secondary education from San Francisco State University.

 Jennifer holds a BA in biology and has studied many other branches of science, environmental education, English, and anthropology.
 She began her career in science education in high school, conducting research in a pharmacology lab and teaching K–5 students at a neighborhood environmental education center.
-Since then, she has worked with numerous school districts, nonprofits, and universities to conceptualize and produce innovative science curricula for students and teachers in collaboration with scientists, teachers, and science education professors.
-Jennifer combines her writing skills, teaching insights, and science knowledge to develop Making Sense of SCIENCE courses with the Understanding Science for Teaching project at WestEd.
+Since then, she has worked with numerous school districts, nonprofits, and universities to conceptualize and produce innovative science curricula for students, professional learning opportunities for teachers, and leadership development workshops in collaboration with scientists, teachers, and education researchers.
+Currently Jennifer combines her writing skills, teaching insights, and science knowledge to develop and facilitate Making Sense of SCIENCE courses, facilitation academies, and leadership cadres.

 Kathy Huncosky PROFESSIONAL LEARNING SPECIALIST